dzekelid/events/_listings/meetup/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/events/master/_listings/meetup/activity-get.md
-- name: Meetup WebSocket Photo Stream
+- name: Meetup WebSockets Event Comments Stream
   description: |-
     For browsers that support it, [WebSockets](http://dev.w3.org/html5/websockets/) is a more efficient alternative to the long-polling stream.
 This is a **push only** endpoint and will discard